typedb/typedb-docs/12-comparisons/00-sql-and-graql.md

 ![Join](../images/comparisons/join.png)
 *Table join (left) and the equivalent operation in Graql (right).*

-## Hypergraph and Automated Reasoning
+## Modelling at a Higher-Level in Graql: Hypergraph and Automated Reasoning

 Compared to SQL, Graql allows us to model at a higher level of abstraction.
 This means that when we think about queries, we shouldn't actually think in terms of relational operators, as we've just done in the previous section.
 Instead, we should rethink our model and leverage Graql's expressivity.
-So, let's revisit the Northwind dataset and think how we can model it differently.
+So, let's revisit the Northwind dataset and think about how we can model it differently.
 In particular, let's look at how we make use of Grakn's hypergraph and reasoning capabilities.

 ### Modelling in Graql